glideapps/glide-data-grid/README.md

 **Does it do sorting, searching, and filtering?**

 Search is included.
 You provide the trigger, we do the search.
-[Example](https://glideapps.github.io/glide-data-grid/?path=/story/glide-data-grid-docs--search) in our storybook.

 Filtering and sorting are something you would have to implement with your data source.
 There are hooks for adding column header menus if you want that.